anton-k/mig/docs/src/05-plugin.md

 ## Summary

 In this chapter we have learned on plugins.
 They provide a tool to apply transformation to all routes in the server.
-Which can be useful for logging, authrization and adding common behavior to all routes.
+Which can be useful for logging, authorization and adding common behavior to all routes.